-In this article we are going to learn about programming DO WHILE loops.
-First we are going to learn what loops are and why they are necessary.
-Then we are going to learn how to use a DO WHILE LOOP.
+In this Excel VBA tutorial lesson, you are going to learn about programming DO WHILE loops.
+First, you are going to learn what loops are and why they are necessary.
+Then you are going to learn how to use a DO WHILE LOOP.

-Note: In excel VBA they are two types of DO LOOPS: DO WHILE and DO UNTIL.
-Our focus will be on the DO WHILE loop in this article
+Note: In Excel VBA there are two types of DO LOOPS: DO WHILE and DO UNTIL.
+Our focus will be on the DO WHILE loop in this article.

 Consider the following code:

 Dim numbcount As Integer numbcount = 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10

 This code is used to add the numbers from 1 to 10.
 The result is then stored in the variable numbcount.
 Now this looks pretty easy and simple right now.
 But now suppose instead of the first ten number you want to add numbers 1 to 1000, now are you going to write all the numbers and then add them?
 Of course you can, but that would become tedious.
 You use the handy programming tool called "Loop".